Doujinshi

 (同人誌, Doujinshi), also romanized as dōjinshi, is the Japanese term for self-published print works, such as magazines, manga, and novels.
 Part of a wider category of doujin (self-published) works, doujinshi are often derivative of existing works and created by amateurs, though some professional artists participate in order to publish material outside the regular industry.

 Groups of doujinshi artists refer to themselves as a circle (サークル, sākuru).
 Several such groups actually consist of a single artist: they are sometimes called personal circles (個人サークル, kojin sākuru).

 Since the 1980s, the main method of distribution has been through regular doujinshi conventions, the largest of which is called Comiket (short for "Comic Market") held in the summer and winter in Tokyo's Big Sight.
 At the convention, over 20 acre of doujinshi are bought, sold, and traded by attendees.
-Doujinshi creators who base their materials on other creators' works normally publish in small numbers to maintain a low profile so as to protect themselves against litigation, making a talented creator's or circle's doujinshi a coveted commodity.